AnaPcode/CodePath301/README.md

 ### Analysis

 [Your analysis of the root cause - what's causing the issue?]
+This issue is a refactor.

 ### Proposed Solution

-[High-level description of your fix approach]
+[High-level description of your fix approach] Maintener has outlined what needs to be refactored.

 ### Implementation Plan